BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    3. Click the "Scan" button for Gordian Seed Tool
    4. Hold your iPhone displaying the Account Descriptor in front of the camera for your computer running Sparrow.
    5. An xpub of the appropriate key derivation should be imported.
-   6. A new Lifehash will be shown; it will be different from the one shown in GST[^lifehashchange].
+   6. The subsidiary Lifehash for your seed, which depicts the Lifehash for the master fingerprint, should match the small Lifehash shown in Sparrow[^lifehashchange].
 1. [  ] Change the label for "Keystore 1" in Sparrow to be something meaningful, such as "SSKR Recovery Key"[^25].

 You can now close out this seed in Gordian Seed Tool: